Wright, Acuña lead 1st-place Braves to 7-0 win over Mets

 Will Smith entered and got Dominic Smith to hit into an inning-ending double play.

 The two-run double by d’Arnaud off Jeurys Familia provided insurance in the eighth.
-The catcher also singled in the sixth and is hitting .500 (11 for 22) with three homers and 11 RBIs this season against the Mets, for whom he played from 2013-19.
+The catcher also singled in the sixth and finished the season series hitting .479 (11 for 23) with three homers and 11 RBIs against the Mets, for whom he played from 2013-19.

 The Braves added four more in the ninth, when Acuña delivered a three-run double and scored on Marcell Ozuna’s double.